esproject12/Krossword/README.md

 Bash
 IGNORE_WHEN_COPYING_END

 The application will be available at http://localhost:5173.
-It will try to fetch today's puzzle and fall back to a sample if it's not found.

 2. (Optional) Running the Puzzle Generation Script

 If you want to generate your own puzzles, you'll need an OpenAI API key.

-Create an environment file:
-Create a new file named .env in the root of the project.
+Create an environment file: Create a new file named .env in the root of the project.

-Add your API key:
-Add your OpenAI API key to the .env file.
-The dotenv package is used to load this key into the script.
+Add your API key: Add your OpenAI API key to the .env file.
+The dotenv package is used to load this key.

 Generated env
 OPENAI_API_KEY="sk-YourSecretApiKeyHere"